3 Strategies for Refreshing Your Home If your home feels a little boring or tired,…

 Is your Aluminum solid top patio cover leaking from rainwater or dripping water from excessive moisture in the air?

 Remember, know the difference between these two issues carefully before you try a fix.

-In our coastal communities here in Orange County, California coastal moisture can roll in at night and may bring the wetness with it.
-Sometimes moisture can build up due to this fog and knowing that this is a typical issue and not due to rainwater leakage.
+In our coastal communities here in Orange County, California, coastal moisture can roll in at night and may bring wetness with it.
+Sometimes moisture can build up due to this fog, and knowing that this is a typical issue and not due to rainwater leakage.
 What happens?
-The surface of aluminum products do not absorb moisture from mist, as wood structures will; thus, this build-up happens.
+The surface of aluminum products does not absorb moisture from the mist, as wood structures will; thus, this build-up happens.
 Don’t worry, this is normal.

-Overwhelming the system occurs when other roofs above the patio cover drains onto the patio cover below.
+Overwhelming the system occurs when other roofs above the patio cover drain onto the patio cover below.
 Some people avoid this issue altogether, and we always recommended that all roofs above the cover should have a gutter and downspout system.
-Water leaks will occur, and there are no warranties if your patio cover is being overwhelmed from rainwater from above.
+Water leaks will occur, and there are no warranties if your patio cover is being overwhelmed by rainwater from above.

 How to solve these issues:

 Add gutters and downspouts to all of your house fascia boards above the solid patio cover keeping the rainwater away from your aluminum patio cover.
 Solid top patio covers are only designed to handle its stormwater on its own.
 Some people don’t care until a leak occurs, but that’s a different issue altogether.